 This was the straw that broke the camel’s back, as Apple elected to just call it a day and walk away.
 The company released a statement saying:

-“Despite our best efforts, delays in the approval process have forced us to make other plans and we will not be able to move forward with the data centre.
+“Despite our best efforts, delays in the approval process have forced us to make other plans and we will not be able to move forward with the data center.
 While disappointing, this setback will not dampen our enthusiasm for future projects in Ireland as our business continues to grow.”

-Apple already maintains a number of data centres in Ireland as well as its European headquarters (with flexible tax breaks from the Irish government) so if this deal had gone through, the company would have just been adding to its fleet.
+Apple already maintains a number of data centers in Ireland as well as its European headquarters (with flexible tax breaks from the Irish government) so if this deal had gone through, the company would have just been adding to its fleet.

 “The government did everything it could to support this investment.
 These delays have, if nothing else, underlined our need to make the state’s planning and legal processes more efficient,” says Humphreys.

-Given the time already spent in the court rooms, Apple obviously decided enough was enough – especially given the Supreme Court had already let slip that it would possible have to refer some issues related to the data centre palaver to the Court of Justice of the European Union (CJEU).
+Given the time already spent in the court rooms, Apple obviously decided enough was enough – especially given the Supreme Court had already let slip that it would possible have to refer some issues related to the data center palaver to the Court of Justice of the European Union (CJEU).

-The main arguing point for the Ireland locals was the environmental impact of having the additional data centre, asserting that the planning board was legally obliged to conduct a full and environmental impact assessment (EIA) of the whole project, which included the provision for eight data halls.
+The main arguing point for the Ireland locals was the environmental impact of having the additional data center, asserting that the planning board was legally obliged to conduct a full and environmental impact assessment (EIA) of the whole project, which included the provision for eight data halls.